sibiraj-s/ng-youtube-embed-iframe/README.md

 <youtube id="myYoutubePlayer" video-id="{{videoId}}"></youtube>
 ```

-#### options
+### Options

-Options like `video-id, height, width` can be directly provided in the element which is considered as the main priority.
+Options like `video-id, height, width` provided as element attribute has higher priority.

 Other options can be provided in `player-options`